-Insulin enables the glucose from foods ingested to be converted into energy to carry out daily activities.
+Insulin enables the glucose from foods you eat to be converted into energy to carry out daily activities.

 If glucose is not absorbed by the cells to be used as energy, it accumulates in the blood and causes hyperglycemia.

-Hyperglycemia is having high blood sugar levels.
+Hyperglycemia simply means high blood sugar levels.
 If this situation lasts for too long, it can cause damage to the organs and tissues of the body.

-There are several types of diabetes and, while all of them require medical attention, if you are diabetic, eating papaya can help you stabilize your blood sugar levels naturally.
+There are several types of diabetes and while all of them require medical attention, if you are diabetic, eating papaya can help stabilize your blood sugar levels naturally.

 See this article: 6 Things You Should Know About Diabetes